Basilissamaterry/NextGen-SQL-Employee-Retention/README.md

 3. Which employees are at risk due to poor performance?
 4. What are the common reasons employees leave?
 5. What is the total salary expense?
-6. What is the average salary per job title?
+6. What’s the average salary per job title?
 7. How many employees earn above $80,000?
 8. How does performance correlate with salary by department?

+---

-## 🔍 Insights Discovered
+## 💡 Insights Discovered
-- Turnover rate is highest in [insert department if known]
+- Turnover rate is highest in the **[insert department if known]** department.
-- Several employees earn above $80,000, mostly in leadership roles
+- Several employees earn above $80,000 — mostly in **senior or leadership roles**.
-- Employees with low performance scores tend to leave more often
-- Performance and salary show moderate alignment across departments

-## 📂 How to Use
-1. Download `NextGen_Capstone_Queries.sql`
-2. Open in **pgAdmin 4** connected to the `NextGen` database
-3. Run the queries section by section
-4. Analyze the output for HR planning and strategy

-## 📌 Recommendations
-- Target retention strategies for at-risk departments
-- Offer coaching for underperformers
-- Review salary gaps between departments to ensure fairness
-- Use data to predict attrition before it happens
+- Lower performance ratings are linked with higher attrition risk in **[insert team/role if known]**.

+---

-## ✅ Outcome
+## 📌 Outcome
-A clear, SQL-powered view of employee trends that supports better talent management and strategic workforce planning.
+Actionable insights were presented to reduce turnover, reward top performers, and balance salary scales across departments.